theompek/Autonomous_Vehicle/README.md

 After installing the dependencies and the code of the current repository open a terminal, go to the source code folder and run the script **simple_script.sh** for a simple road trip or the script **repeat_script.sh** for the system evaluation through repeated tests.

 # Autonomous vehicle architecture
 In this thesis a system for autonomous driving of a vehicle was developed .
-The system developed is in the form of an ago-only and modular system.
+The system developed is in the form of an ego-only and modular system.

 <p align="center">
 <img src="/images/image144.png" alt="drawing" width="700"/>